WillyStorm/bootstrap/README.md

 # Introduction to bootstrap
-Microverse project , Bootstratp insstal, and managing
+Microverse project , Bootstrap install, and managing.

 ## Built With